Nurse Types / Nurse Practitioner / Prescribing Medication

 Can an NP prescribe narcotics?

-The short answer is yes.
-The longer version requires a bit more of an explanation.
-As noted above, nurse practitioners can prescribe narcotics, but they must have a federal DEA number.
-With the prescriptive powers awarded to them by all 50 states and the District of Columbia, plus a federal DEA number, nurse practitioners can prescribe antibiotics, narcotics, and other Schedule II-V drugs.
+Nurse practitioners can prescribe narcotics, but to do so they must have a federal DEA number.
+With the prescriptive powers awarded to them by all 50 states and the District of Columbia, plus a federal DEA number, all nurse practitioners can prescribe antibiotics, narcotics, and other Schedule II-V drugs, but different states have different rules regarding nurse practitioner prescriptive authority for schedule II and schedule III-V controlled substances.

 Nurse practitioners are not permitted to prescribe Schedule I controlled substances because the DEA and U.S. Department of Justice has determined they have no currently accepted medical use in the U.S., and they have a high potential for abuse and addiction.
 Drugs in this category include ecstasy, heroin, LSD, marijuana, and peyote.